LivelyCarpet87-v2/INFOSec/Hash_BruteForcing_Tutorial.md

 # Hashcat Installation
+Option 1: Run the installation package given in wechat group.

-Simply run 'brew install hashcat' Homebrew will collect a compiled hashcat binary and install it for you.
+Ooptioon 2Simply run 'brew install hashcat' Homebrew will collect a compiled hashcat binary and install it for you.

 If you don't have homebrew, run this first: '/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"'